 If you miss a dose of XARELTO®, take your next 2.5 mg dose at your regularly scheduled time.

-Aspirin has been a trusted treatment option to help reduce the risk of blood clots that may cause a heart attack or stroke.
+Aspirin has been a trusted medication to help reduce the risk of blood clots that may cause a heart attack or stroke.
 But we now know that aspirin alone may not be enough.
 While aspirin alone can help reduce your risk for these events, a large study of almost 40,000 people, including those with PAD or CAD, showed that even though more than half were taking aspirin, the number of heart attacks, strokes, and cardiovascular deaths more than doubled over a two-year period.* Read more about adding XARELTO® to your daily low-dose aspirin, and how it can help.

 *According to data from the REACH Registry.